Digital Technology & the Environment

 If you are keen to learn more about the technologies and frameworks related to the digital and environment, the circular economy and sustainability strategies, this course is for you!

-You can also sign up for this course in two alternative formats: online class to benefit from flexible dates, or online tutoring to move at your speed or deepen your knowledge.
+You can also sign up for this course in online tutoring format to move at your speed or deepen your knowledge.

 - Age: +14